 Article credit: Bryn, Tesla High School

 UNESCO; Global Ocean Oxygen Levels Are Going Down: As the Oceans warm their capacity to hold oxygen declines.
-The dramatic increases in warming are primarily due to human sources from fossil fuel emissions to fertilizers and other pollutants.
+The dramatic increases in warming are primarily due to human sources from fossil fuel emissions, fertilizers and other pollutants.
 A reduced capacity to hold oxygen is changing the entire ocean ecosystem and creating "dead zones" that are devoid of oxygen and life.

 Water covers 71.2% of the Earth's surface and is primarily responsible for air circulation and the climate.